ROLE: DESIGN LEAD & SERVICE DESIGNER / YEAR: 2021 / CLIENT: NHS

 Aim

-: use the insights from the retrospective interviews and the business priorities to create a birds-eye view of the user experience from end-to-end, and trigger discussions about solving problems for the organisation and for the users.
+: To use the insights from the retrospective interviews and the business priorities to create a bird’s-eye view of the user experience from end to end, and trigger discussions about solving problems for both the organization and the users.

 Who: UX Researcher, Service Designer, Product Designer, and Technical Architect